Inside IPM: Meet Russ Phaneuf

 My parents were both career newspaper journalists/editors, so learning how to be a good writer was a huge part of my upbringing.
 I’d planned to go to college for journalism but both warned me that it was a changing/dying industry.
 So, as a probably-not-much-smarter choice, I became a music major.

 The short version of the story is, I knew pretty early in my college career that I didn’t want to be a music teacher.
 And at my school, if you wanted to get a job after graduation, you studied music education.
 I was still writing a lot and getting encouraged by my professors to stay on that path, so I ended up finding (actually, begging for) an internship in marketing and PR with the Springfield Symphony Orchestra (MA).
 That was my first foray into the nonprofit world — an industry I didn’t even know existed up until then.
 I went on to complete my degree in Jazz Performance and even got a job as a middle school band director as my first day gig after college, but I wasn’t cut out for teaching.
-A little while later — thanks only to that SSO internship and some decent writing samples — I got my first nonprofit fundraising job as an assistant director for annual giving, running a direct mail and telefund program … in the days long before digital!
+A little while later — thanks only to that SSO internship and some decent writing samples — I got my first nonprofit fundraising job as an assistant director for annual giving, running a direct mail and telefund program … in the days long before digital.

 Interesting!
 So you studied jazz in college?
 How do you think that impacts your work today?

 Oh, man….
 In so many ways.
 When you learn to improvise music at an advanced level, your brain basically becomes wired differently than others’.
 That ability can be almost like a superpower when it comes to creative thinking as applied to all kinds of things — art & copy, analytics, fundraising strategy….
 You tend to see things others miss, and it’s easier to consider complex ideas that intersect in many different ways.
 Jazz — and drums in particular (my instrument) — is very math-oriented, as well.
-So my studies set me up for an interesting combination of being able to think very creatively AND very analytically.
+So my studies set me up for an interesting combination of being able to think creatively and analytically.
 Studying jazz and improvisation made me who I am today and absolutely infuses itself into every aspect of my work with nonprofit clients.

 As a nonprofit-focused professional, how has your approach to fundraising changed over the years?